hfboyce/tableau_course/intro.md

 - Add to a dashboard
 - Add filters
 - Add tooltips and change layout
-### Lecture 3 - Exploratory Data Visualization, Asthetics and Trends
+### Lesson 3 - Exploratory Data Visualization, Asthetics and Trends

 #### Theory